d-torrance/terracini-loci/README.md

 ### Elliptic normal quintic in $\mathbb P^4$

-**Example 4.2 (continued).** Elliptic normal curves in degree one greater than the dimension of the ambient space also have empty Terracini loci.
+**Example 4.2 (continued).** Elliptic normal curves with degree one greater than the dimension of the ambient space also have empty Terracini loci.

 ```m2
 i3 : kk = ZZ/32003;